alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 * Firm envisions form

 ## A product concept
-A product concept is a verbal or prototype statemtn of :
+A product concept is a verbal or prototype statement of:
 * what is going to be changed
 and
-* how the customer stands to gain or loose
+* how the customer stands to gain or lose

 You need at least two of the three inputs to have a feasible new product concept, and all three to have a new product.

-MEthods for generating new product concepts:
+Methods for generating new product concepts:
 * Ready-made
     * new products employees
     * end users
     * resellers, suppliers, vendors
 * Toolkit for user innovation:
-* Crowdsourcing as a Creative source
+* Crowdsourcing as a creative source
     * Open idea solicitation from customers
     * most likely to generate modest product improvements rather than new-to-the-world products.
 * Lead users as a creative source
     * They have the best understanding of the problems faced, and can gain from solutions to these problems.
 * Open innovation
     * Accept that "not all the smart people work for us"
-    * It is not outsorcing!
-The external sources are viewed as complementary to internal sources os that innovation can be more efficient.
+    * It is not outsourcing!
+The external sources are viewed as complementary to internal sources so that innovation can be more efficient.
     * Selecting the best partners is critical

 ## Finding and Solving Customers’ problems

-Problem based concept generation
+Problem-based concept generation

-Probelm analysis: General procedure
+Problem analysis: General procedure
-* Determine product or activity category for your study.
+* Determine product or activity category for your study
 * Identify heavy users
 * Gather set of problems associated with product strategy
 * Sort and rank the problems according to severity or importance

-Gethering the problems:
+Gathering the problems:
-* internal records (routine contacts with customers)
+* Internal records (routine contacts with customers)
-* Direct inputs form technical and marketing departments
+* Direct input from technical and marketing departments
 * Problem analysis with customers (ask them what are the problems with the current product, not what they want)

 The bothersomeness technique of scoring problems:

 ![My helpful screenshot](/assets/images/petowners.png)

-Typical questions fo problem analysis focus groups
+Typical questions for problem analysis focus groups

 Observation and role playing in problem analysis